hilarytsai/FINAL-SQL-LIBRARY-/README.md

 # SQL-Library-Project
-This project was a Tech Academy final project that involved creating a database of library data and querying it using inner and outter join tecniques.
+This was a Tech Academy final project that prompted me to create a database of "fake" library data, and query it using inner and outter join techniques.